Danny Whitaker: Return to Macclesfield

 Whitaker re-signed with Conference Premier club Macclesfield Town in August 2013.
 He made 49 appearances for John Askey's "Silkmen" across the 2013–14 campaign.
 He agreed to a new one-year deal in July 2014.
 He scored six goals in 30 games in the 2014–15 season.
 He scored eight goals in 50 appearances in the 2015–16 campaign as Macclesfield finished in tenth position and signed a new one-year contract in July 2016.
-He made 55 appearances across the 2016–17 campaign, including in the 2017 FA Trophy Final at Wembley Stadium, where Macclesfield were beaten 3–2 by York City.
+He made 55 appearances across the 2016–17 campaign, including in the 2017 FA Trophy final at Wembley Stadium, where Macclesfield were beaten 3–2 by York City.
 He scored eight goals in 45 appearances in 2017–18 as Macclesfield won promotion back to the Football League as champions of the National League.

-On 8 October 2018, Whitaker and Neil Howarth were appointed as Macclesfield Town's joint-caretaker-managers following the dismissal of Mark Yates.
+On 8 October 2018, Whitaker and Neil Howarth were appointed as Macclesfield Town's joint-caretaker managers following the dismissal of Mark Yates.
 They remained in charge until Sol Campbell was appointed as manager on 27 November.
 He scored three goals in 26 games as Macclesfield secured their safety at the end of the 2018–19 season.
 He announced his retirement in July 2019.
 He again was appointed as Macclesfield Town's caretaker-manager following the resignation of Sol Campbell on 15 August 2019.
 He won his one game in charge, before returning to his coaching duties once Daryl McMahon was appointed as manager four days later.
-McMahon resigned on 3 January 2020, leaving Whitaker to once again step in as caretaker-manager.
+McMahon resigned on 3 January 2020, leaving Whitaker to once again step in as caretaker manager.
 He remained in the role for 13 days until the appointment of Mark Kennedy.
 He stayed on in the role of assistant manager under first Kennedy and then Tim Flowers.
 He came out of retirement to sign a one-year playing contract with Macclesfield on 15 September 2020, but the club was liquidated a day later.

-Managerial career
+Coaching career

+Macclesfield

-Whitaker was appointed as the first ever manager of Macclesfield Town's phoenix club, Macclesfield F.C., on 13 October 2020.
+Whitaker was appointed as the first-ever manager of Macclesfield Town's phoenix club, Macclesfield F.C., on 13 October 2020.
 He was also registered as a player, and played himself in the first competitive match for the new club on 31 July 2021, in a 1–0 win at home to Burscough in the North West Counties League Premier Division.
-Following the early suspension of the 2020–21 season, the 2021–22 season saw Macclesfield win the title having finished on 94 points, fifteen clear of second placed Skelmersdale United, the title having been secured on 12 March after a 4–0 victory over Ashton Athletic.
+Following the early suspension of the 2020–21 season, the 2021–22 season saw Macclesfield win the title having finished on 94 points, 15 clear of second placed Skelmersdale United, the title having been secured on 12 March after a 4–0 victory over Ashton Athletic.
 Whittaker was sacked by the club on 29 October 2022, following a sequence of three defeats in five home games and the club's elimination from the FA Cup and FA Trophy.

+Bradford (Park Avenue)

+On 20 December 2023, Whitaker was appointed head coach of Northern Premier League Premier Division club Bradford (Park Avenue).
+The club were relegated at the end of the 2023–24 season.
+He was sacked on 26 August 2024.